Mikk

 # With custom token budget

-mikk context build "Refactor the payments module" --tokens 8000
+mikk context for "Refactor the payments module" --tokens 8000

-mikk context build "Debug the login flow" --format xml --hops 3
+mikk context for "Debug the login flow" --provider claude --hops 3

 # Compact format for tight context windows

-mikk context build "What does parseToken do?" --format compact --tokens 1000
+mikk context for "What does parseToken do?" --provider compact --tokens 1000

 Prop